twilightscapes/pirate-test-config/README.md

 Adding posts(and everything else) is done through KeyStatic.
 You can work both locally(if you install on your computer) or through the cloud with the Keystatic CMS.

-More details on configuration and setup of Pirate through Keystatic is coming soon.
+More details on configuration and setup of PIRATE through Keystatic is coming soon.